jonnonz1/nz-statute-book/acts/public/2014/food-act-2014.md

 **Appeals against review decisions**

 ### 362 Appeal to District Court against review decision
-(1) A person may appeal to a District Court against— (a) the outcome of a review of a decision described in section 354(2) or (4):
+(1) A person may appeal to the District Court against— (a) the outcome of a review of a decision described in section 354(2) or (4):
   (b) a requirement to pay costs and expenses under section 360.
 (2) An appeal under subsection (1) must be brought no later than 28 days after the date on which the appellant was notified under this Act of the review decision.
 (3) In considering an appeal,—
-  (a) a District Court may hear all evidence tendered and representations made by, or on behalf of, any party to the appeal that the Court considers relevant to the appeal, whether or not that evidence would be otherwise admissible in the Court; and
+  (a) the District Court may hear all evidence tendered and representations made by, or on behalf of, any party to the appeal that the Court considers relevant to the appeal, whether or not that evidence would be otherwise admissible in the Court; and
   (b) the Court may—
     (i) confirm, reverse, or modify the decision appealed against, and make the orders and give the directions that may be necessary to give effect to the Court’s decision; or
     (ii) refer the matter back to the reviewer or, as the case may be, the chief executive with a direction to reconsider the whole or any part of the matter.

 ### 363 Procedure for appeal
-(1) An appeal under section 362 must, subject to that section, be made and determined in accordance with the District Courts Act 1947 and the District Courts Rules 2009.
+(1) An appeal under section 362 must, subject to that section, be made and determined in accordance with the District Court Act 2016 and the District Court Rules 2014.
 (2) The decision of the District Court on an appeal under section 362 is final unless section 364 or 365 applies.

 **Further appeals**

 ### 364 Appeal to High Court on question of law
 (1) A party to an appeal under section 362 who is dissatisfied with the decision of the District Court on the ground that it is wrong in law may appeal to the High Court on that question of law.
-(2) The High Court Rules 2016 and sections 74 to 78 of the District Courts Act 1947, with all necessary modifications, apply to an appeal under subsection (1) as if it were an appeal under section 72 of that Act.
+(2) The High Court Rules 2016 and sections 126 to 130 of the District Court Act 2016, with all necessary modifications, apply to an appeal under subsection (1) as if it were an appeal under section 124 of that Act.

 ### 365 Further appeals to Court of Appeal or Supreme Court
 (1) With the leave of the court appealed to, a party to an appeal under section 364 may appeal to the Court of Appeal or the Supreme Court against any determination of the High Court in the appeal.
 (2) On an appeal under this section, the Court of Appeal or the Supreme Court has the same power to adjudicate on the proceedings as the High Court had.
-(3) Subsection (1) is subject to section 14 of the Supreme Court Act 2003 (which provides that the Supreme Court must not give leave to appeal directly to it against a decision made in a court other than the Court of Appeal unless it is satisfied that there are exceptional circumstances that justify taking the proposed appeal directly to the Supreme Court).
+(3) Subsection (1) is subject to section 75 of the Senior Courts Act 2016 (which provides that the Supreme Court must not give leave to appeal directly to it against a decision made in a court other than the Court of Appeal unless it is satisfied that there are exceptional circumstances that justify taking the proposed appeal directly to the Supreme Court).

 ### 366 Review decision to continue in force pending appeal
 (1) A review decision continues in force until an appeal under section 362, 364, or 365 in relation to that decision is determined, and no person is excused from complying with a requirement of this Act on the grounds that the appeal is pending.